 Delta Lambda Phi

 DLP is an international social fraternity for gay, bisexual, transgender, and progressive individuals.
-TCNJ has an active chapter which hosts events and socializes with other TCNJ Greek Life.
+TCNJ has an active chapter that hosts events and socializes with other TCNJ Greek Life.

 TCNJ Anti-Violence Initiatives

-Guided by the Division of Student Affairs’ Mission and Goals, Anti-Violence Initiatives leads the campus effort to address issues of sexual assault, domestic/dating violence, and stalking.
+Guided by the Division of Student Affairs Mission and Goals, Anti-Violence Initiatives lead the campus effort to address issues of sexual assault, domestic/dating violence, and stalking.
 We work with our community partners to create a campus environment that is intolerant of abuse and responsive to needs of victims/survivors.